 Mechanical watches were at the heart of this year’s hype, with Tudor pulling out all the stops to dazzle and introducing four new additions to their Black Bay family, including its first in-house manufactured chronograph.
-As David Duggan puts it “they’re the real Robin Hood of wrist watches, really giving something back to the consumer and in keeping with German watchmaker Hans Wilsdorf’s original sentiment behind the launching the Tudor brand to create a more affordable sibling to Rolex.”
+As David puts it, “they’re the real Robin Hood of wrist watches, really giving something back to the consumer and in keeping with German watchmaker Hans Wilsdorf’s original sentiment behind the launching the Tudor brand to create a more affordable sibling to Rolex.”

 Meanwhile, Omega celebrated no less than three anniversaries this year – for their Speedmaster, Seamaster and Railmaster – and the brand has taken care to do so respectfully, focusing on retaining, rather than updating, each timepiece’s iconic features.
 They are even presented in vintage packaging.